Wiechciu/text-forge/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have commented my code, particularly in hard-to-understand areas.
 - [ ] I have made corresponding changes to the documentation.
 - [ ] My changes generate no new warnings
-- [ ] Changes was added to CHANGELOG
+- [ ] Changes were added to CHANGELOG